AGAMPANDEYY/AkkiAI_crew/README.md

 # Akkiai_crew

-This branch v6 updated on 7th January 2025.
+This branch v6 updated on 7th Feb 2025.

 NEW UPDATE-- Added Pinecone Vector DB for Personalised Chat for each entity_id (namespace) user/project --TEST--